 - The cost of living in West Virginia is 10 % below national average.

-- Fifteen work days allowed per year and 5 days of conference leave.
+- 15 work days allowed per year and 5 days of conference leave.

-- Time is not counted for meeting in which the fellow is presenting.
+- Time is not counted for meetings in which the fellow is presenting.

-- Fellows are provided holidays to observe religious festivities e.g., Christmas, Eid, Holi etc.
+- Fellows are provided holidays to observe religious festivities e.g., Christmas, Eid, etc.